 Before Japan opened its doors to modernity and globalization, every family had their own crests.
-The first known family crest dates back to ancient Japan, the era covering the Nara period (710-794).
-During this time, kamon were held exclusively by the nobles in the Imperial court until the ending of the Heian period.
+The first known family crest dates to ancient Japan, the era covering the Nara period (710-794).
+Kamon was once a privilege and held exclusively by the nobles in the Imperial court until the ending of the Heian period.

-Eventually, the use of kamon were extended to the samurai class during the Sengoku or “Warring States” period (1467-1568).
-It was a turbulent era of civil war in which feudal lords battled one another in endless plays for land and power and trying to seize control of the country under a single ruler.
+Eventually, the use of kamon was extended to the samurai class during the Sengoku or “Warring States” period (1467-1568).
+It was a turbulent era for civil war.
+Feudal lords battled one another in endless plays for land and power and trying to seize control of the country under a single ruler.
 Identifying between ally or foe became extremely important, and the family crest they bore were critical for recognition of accomplishments on the battlefield.

 Finally, the Meiji Restoration (1868-1912) was a time when the emperor made it compulsory for everyone (including commoners) to have a family name and a kamon.
 All Japanese citizens now had the freedom to choose a design or create a crest designed for them, which boosted the number of crests exponentially.

-It’s told that the kamon originated in Japan over 1,000 years ago to the patterns court nobles used in the late 12th-century during the latter part of the Heian period (794-1185) when Kyoto was in its heyday.
+It’s told that the kamon originated in Japan over 1,000 years ago to the patterns court nobles used during the latter part of the Heian period (794-1185) when Kyōto was in its heyday.

-Since the Nara period (710-794) only the kuge 公家 (nobility) at the Imperial court who served the emperor held a mon 紋.
-Various motifs had decorated furniture and dishes that later were used for its artistic quality as well as to distinguish the property of the nobles.
-But, the use of mon may have started even earlier when the capital was still in Asuka (538-710), even before the capital moved 25-kilometers (15.5 miles) north to Nara, and some noble houses were already using their mon to decorate their belongings.
+Since the Nara period (710-794), only the kuge (公家, nobility) at the Imperial court who served the emperor held a mon (紋).
+Various motifs decorated furniture and dishes that later were used for its artistic quality as well as to distinguish the property of the nobles.
+But, the use of mon may have started even earlier when the capital was still in Asuka (538-710).
+Some noble houses were already using their mon to decorate their belongings even before the capital moved 25-kilometers (15.5 miles) north to Nara.

-In Kyoto, extravagance and aestheticism prevailed among the nobles in the Imperial court, giving rise to the elegant custom of displaying mon as decoration on the sides of lacquered palanquins and canopied carriages drawn by oxen.
+In Kyōto, extravagance and aestheticism prevailed among the nobles in the Imperial court.
+It gave rise to the elegant custom of displaying mon as decoration on the sides of lacquered palanquins and canopied carriages drawn by oxen.
 Mon established the noble lineage of the person conveyed by them.
 It’s why they marked their possessions with their mon to serve as a unique emblem to distinguish their own family’s property from another’s.
 At the time, mon took on designs of natural patterns like flowers and plants.
-Nobles often tried “one-upping” one another by placing their mon on their oxcarts and walking around the streets of Kyoto showing off their aristocratic status; they evidently wanted to show-off their family’s identity on formal visits to the capital by the design of their crests.
+Nobles often tried “one-upping” one another by placing their mon on their oxcarts and walking around the streets of Kyōto, showing off their aristocratic status.
+They evidently wanted to show off their family’s identity on formal visits to the capital by the design of their crests.
 Afterward, mon became popular among the nobles, and various designs created as a result.

 After the court nobles started the trend, samurai families began to use kamon toward the end of the Heian period; each kamon classified according to bloodline or historical origin.

-By this time, power in Japan was divided nearly evenly between two powerful clans, the Minamoto (Genji) and Taira (Heike), resulting in a conflict between the two dominant clans which broke out with the Gempei War (1180-1185).
-Both families saw Japan as a prize to be fought over and sought to replace the Fujiwara, who had been in power since the 7th-century serving as regents for the Imperial Court.
+By this time, power in Japan was divided nearly evenly between two powerful clans, the Minamoto (Genji) and Taira (Heike).
+It resulted in a conflict between the two dominant clans, which broke out with the Gempei War (1180-1185).
+Both families saw Japan as a prize to be fought over and sought to replace the Fujiwara, who had been in power since the 7th century serving as regents for the Imperial Court.

 Sensing the Fujiwaras power waning, the Minamoto and Taira would begin a five-year conflict between the two clans for power over the Imperial Court.
-At this time, samurai had almost no significant crests to put on their banners, so they had to fall back on using colors instead, the Minamoto used a white flag, and a red flag was used by the Taira to represent their respective clans (see Figure 14).
-The significance of the Gempei War was the first-step for the samurai toward independence from the imperial government, and its aftermath established red and white as Japan’s national colors.
+At this time, the samurai had almost no significant crests to put on their banners, so they had to fall back on using colors instead.
+The Minamoto used a white flag, and a red flag was used by the Taira to represent their respective clans (see Figure 13).
+The significance of the Gempei War was the first step for the samurai toward independence from the imperial government, and its aftermath established red and white as Japan’s national colors.
 Today, these colors make up the flag of Japan.

 Kamakura Period (1185-1336)

 By the middle of the Kamakura period, most samurai clans displayed their kamon, and this became an established custom among the samurai class.
-The idea to use kamon to identify a specific family or clan began from the samurai class while the status of the clan, or myouji (family name), initially communicated its power and history.
+The idea to use kamon to identify a specific family or clan began from the samurai class while the status of the clan, or myōji, initially communicated its power and history.

 But, after the mid-Kamakura period, kamon spread widely among the samurai, each started to have their own.
 Most of the samurai families’ crests developed from the symbols used in all manner of things.
 Kamon became a kind of alternate identity; it was increasingly used among samurai clans to show who they were on the battlefield at a glance.

 The Kamakura period provided many opportunities for the samurai to prove themselves in battle.
-In the battlefield, many samurai in various provinces throughout the country took to decorating everything with their kamon from their hatamaku 旗 (battle flags), manmaku 幔幕 (encampment curtains), and umajirushi 馬印 (battle standards) to saya 鞘 (sword scabbards) and oo-yoroi 大鎧 (armor); they used it to show off their military achievements or to distinguish friend from foe.
-Its increased use was motivated by the practical need to be recognized easily for their accomplishments that contributed to clans they belonged to as well as to advertise or boast about it
+On the battlefield, many samurai in various provinces throughout the country took to decorating everything with their kamon.
+Everything from their hatamaku (旗, battle flags), manmaku (幔幕, encampment curtains), and umajirushi (馬印, battle standards) to saya (鞘, sword scabbards) and oo-yoroi (大鎧, armor); they used it to show off their military achievements or to distinguish friend from foe.
+Its increased use was motivated by the practical need to be recognized easily for their accomplishments that contributed to clans they belonged to as well as to advertise or boast about it.

 In this era, it became imperative to confirm achievements and give rewards to a samurai’s services on the battlefield accurately.
-People were assigned to closely observe a battle and provide a report about who had done the most rewarding service.
-In this job, each observer had to be able to tell apart from each ally clans from enemy clans precisely—they needed to denote their unit or division along with their clan or lord – and kamon came in very handy for this reason (Figure 15).
+People were assigned to carefully observe a battle and provide a report about who had done the most rewarding service.
+In this job, each observer had to be able to tell apart from each ally clans from enemy clans precisely.
+They needed to denote their unit or division along with their clan or lord – and kamon came in very handy for this reason (Figure 14).

-Gradually carrying flags and banners with samurai families in the Kamakura period made widespread the practice of decorating their clothing with kamon, and during the Nanbokucho period, adorning formal garments with kamon became an accepted custom among samurai.
-They added their kamon to ceremonial court robes called hitatare no hakama 垂領の袴 (long-sleeved jacket with trouser-skirt).
+Gradually, carrying flags and banners with samurai families in the Kamakura period made widespread the practice of decorating their clothing with kamon.
+During the Nanbokuchoperiod, adorning formal garments with kamon became an accepted custom among samurai.
+They added their kamon to ceremonial court robes called hitatare no hakama (垂領の袴, long-sleeved jacket with trouser skirt).
 Hitatare is an upper-body garment with a double panel width body, open down the front and sides.
 The sleeves are attached halfway down the body, and it has an open collar.

 Nanbokucho (1336-1392)/Muromachi Periods (1336-1573)